ilsl/London-Available-Bike-Points/README.md

 Dockerfile: This is the file which produces the Docker image to be run using the following commands:

-docker build -t tfl_bikes .

-Then to run the image as a container locally:

-docker run tfl_bikes -p 5005:5005

 requirements.txt: These are the libraries this project needs in order to run.
 The Dockerfile loads this modules into the container